The “Industrial Exception”

-Regardless of your qualifications or experience, or your job responsibilities, you cannot use the term “engineer” without risking the wrath of PEO.
-PEO has significant powers under the PEA and can take you to court or impose other penalties as described in the PEA.
+Regardless of your qualifications, experience, or job responsibilities, you cannot use the term “engineer” without risking the wrath of PEO.
+PEO has significant powers under the PEA and can take you to court or impose other penalties described in the PEA.

-I believe that a significant part of the problem with the PEA is the breadth of the definition of professional engineering, and the lack of clarity created by the undefined “application of engineering principles”.
+I believe that a significant part of the problem with the PEA is the breadth of the definition of professional engineering and the lack of clarity created by the undefined “application of engineering principles.”
+However, I believe that the vagueness in the definition is useful to PEO as it makes it very easy for them to charge people with violations of the act.
 We could debate the definitions for hours, but instead, I want to focus on the impact that engineering has on manufacturing.

 (3) Subsections (1) and (2) do not apply to prevent a person,

-This situation allows employers to save money on wages by allowing lower paid workers to do work normally reserved for higher paid licenced professionals.
-The downside to this for employers is that you have no guarantee that the person doing the work is adequately qualified, and if anything goes wrong, they will be unlikely to carry insurance that could reduce the impact of any loss created.
+This situation allows employers to save money on wages by allowing lower-paid workers to do work normally reserved for higher-paid licenced professionals.
+The downside for employers is that you have no guarantee that the person doing the work is adequately qualified.
+If anything goes wrong, they will be unlikely to carry insurance that could reduce the impact of any loss.

 The Industrial Exception does not permit unlicensed persons to conduct Pre-Start Health and Safety Reviews.

-Based on this, a person can undertake any act governed by the PEA related to machinery or equipment, other than structural engineering, on behalf of their employer, as long as the equipment is owned by their employer and will be used in production by their employer.
+Based on this, a person can undertake any activity governed by the PEA related to machinery or equipment, other than structural engineering, on behalf of their employer, as long as the equipment is owned by their employer and will be used in production by their employer.
 This opens up modifications and design of machinery and equipment to unlicensed persons, as long as the machinery or equipment is intended for production use by their employer.
-It does not permit unlicensed persons to design machinery or equipment and then sell that equipment to others.
-It also does not permit unlicensed persons to conduct Pre-Start Health and Safety Reviews.
+It does not permit unlicensed persons to design machinery or equipment and then sell it to others.
+It also prohibits unlicensed persons from conducting Pre-Start Health and Safety Reviews.
 The existence of the industrial exemption is, in part, responsible for the existence of Ontario’s Pre-Start Health and Safety Review [4, Section 7].

 Is there a problem?

 Consider that the exemption has been part of the PEA since 1984.
 In that time, the workplace accident rates in Ontario have declined.
-Sixteen years later, in 2000, the “Pre-Start Health and Safety Review” was created, and a whole new line of business for engineers was created.
-Accident rates have continued to decline at about the same rate as they did prior to 2000.
-There is little evidence to show that the industrial exception had any significant effect on workplace safety in the time since its inception.
+Sixteen years later, in 2000, the “Pre-Start Health and Safety Review” was created, and a new line of business for engineers was created.
+Accident rates have continued to decline at about the same rate as they did before 2000.
+There is little evidence to show that the industrial exception had any significant effect on workplace safety since its inception.

 The exception creates NO barriers for licenced engineers.

-Eliminating the exemption would force hundreds of small and medium-sized employers to hire licenced professional engineers to conduct work that they may have been doing successfully for years.
-This would increase labour costs for these employers, assuming that they could actually find an engineer to hire.
+Eliminating the exemption would force hundreds of small and medium-sized employers to hire licenced professional engineers to conduct work they may have been doing successfully for years.
+This would increase labour costs for these employers, assuming that they could find an engineer to hire.
 This would also displace all of the workers already doing the work.
-Employers might have to halt projects part way completed until they could hire a licenced professional engineer to oversee the completion of the project.
+Employers might have to halt projects part way completed until they could hire a licenced professional engineer to oversee the project completion.
 In a letter dated 22-Feb-2013, Ian Howcroft, Vice President of Canadian Manufacturers and Exporters Ontario, said “…businesses that generate $270 billion in GDP and employ over 700,000 Ontarians, are writing to request that the implementation of the “Repeal of the Industrial Exception”, currently scheduled to be in force March 1st, 2013, be discontinued until a full regulatory impact analysis can be conducted.”
 This request was made because “…businesses have identified a number of issues that could have significant cost implications for businesses and negative consequences for the Ontario Economy.”
 This letter was undersigned by 24 other trade and business associations.
-Clearly, eliminating the “industrial exception” could have significant impacts on Ontario’s economy and workforce.
+Clearly, eliminating the “industrial exception” could significantly impact Ontario’s economy and workforce.

-Unfortunately, both Engineers Canada and Professional Engineers Ontario are attempting to use fear, uncertainty, and doubt to persuade the general public that an imminent risk to life and health is being created by this 32-year-old legislation.
-If it was going to happen, the problem would have shown itself years ago.
+Unfortunately, Engineers Canada and Professional Engineers Ontario are attempting to use fear, uncertainty, and doubt to persuade the general public that this 32-year-old legislation is creating an imminent risk to life and health.
+If it were going to happen, the problem would have shown itself years ago.
 Claiming anything else is ridiculous.

 Engineers Canada, “Engineers Canada concerned Ontario government decision will negatively impact workplace health and safety”, (online).
 2015.
 Available: https://engineerscanada.ca/news-and-events/news/engineers-canada-concerned-ontario-government-decision-will-negatively-impact-workplace-health.
 Accessed: 2018-01-10.